japila-books/spark-sql-internals/docs/logical-optimizations/ReorderJoin.md

 apply(plan: LogicalPlan): LogicalPlan
 ----

-NOTE: `apply` is part of link:catalyst/Rule.md#apply[Rule Contract] to apply a rule to a link:spark-sql-LogicalPlan.adoc[logical plan].
+NOTE: `apply` is part of catalyst/Rule.md#apply[Rule Contract] to apply a rule to a spark-sql-LogicalPlan.md[logical plan].

-`apply` traverses the input link:spark-sql-LogicalPlan.adoc[logical plan] down and finds the following logical operators for <<flattenJoin, flattenJoin>>:
+`apply` traverses the input spark-sql-LogicalPlan.md[logical plan] down and finds the following logical operators for <<flattenJoin, flattenJoin>>:

-* link:spark-sql-LogicalPlan-Filter.adoc[Filter] with a inner or cross link:spark-sql-LogicalPlan-Join.adoc[Join] child operator
+* spark-sql-LogicalPlan-Filter.md[Filter] with a inner or cross spark-sql-LogicalPlan-Join.md[Join] child operator

-* link:spark-sql-LogicalPlan-Join.adoc[Join] (of any type)
+* spark-sql-LogicalPlan-Join.md[Join] (of any type)

 NOTE: `apply` uses `ExtractFiltersAndInnerJoins` Scala extractor object (using <<ExtractFiltersAndInnerJoins-unapply, unapply>> method) to "destructure" a logical plan to its logical operators.